Publication Ethics

 Involvement and cooperation in investigations

-The Editor-in-Chief should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper, in conjunction with the publisher.
-Such measures will generally include delay of the publication until any doubt is clarified, contacting the author of the manuscript or paper and giving due consideration of the respective complaint or claims made, but may also include further communications to the relevant institutions and research bodies, and if the complaint is upheld, the publication of a correction, retraction, expression of concern, or other note, as may be relevant.
-Every reported act of unethical publishing behaviour must be looked into, even if it is discovered years after publication.
+The Editor-in-Chief should take reasonably responsive measures when ethical complaints concerning a submitted manuscript or published paper are presented in conjunction with the publisher.
+Such measures will generally include delay of the publication until any doubt is clarified, contacting the author of the manuscript or paper, and giving due consideration of the respective complaint or claims made, but may also include further communications to the relevant institutions and research bodies, and if the complaint is upheld, the publication of a correction, retraction, expression of concern, or other note, as may be relevant.
+Every reported act of unethical publishing behavior must be looked into, even if it is discovered years after publication.

 Duties of Reviewers